This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 Isaiah 25:1 O Yahweh, thou art my God; I will exalt thee, I will praise thy name; for thou hast done wonderful things; thy counsels of old are faithfulness and truth

-The name of the God of the Old and New Testaments is transliterated from Hebrew into English as “Yahweh,” and is pronounced with two syllables as “Yah-weh.”
+The name of the God of the Old and New Testaments is transliterated from Hebrew into English as “Yahweh.”

 1 Chronicles 29:11 Thine, O Yahweh, is the greatness, and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is thine; thine is the kingdom, O Yahweh, and thou art exalted as head above all